 And, as with other Bible verses about women's strength, we see Hannah choosing to turn to God even amid uncertainty and frustration.
 In the end, her prayer was granted and she later gave birth to Samuel.

 That wraps our collection of scripture stories and Bible verses about women's strength.
 These Bible quotes about women leave us with a great deal of inspiration.
-And if you want more of these powerful stories, consider streaming, "The Bible" series, "Joseph & Mary," "Daughters of Eve" — and, for the kids, "VeggieTales: Esther...The Girl Who Became Queen."
+And if you want more of these powerful stories, consider streaming, "Joseph & Mary," "Daughters of Eve" — and, for the kids, "VeggieTales: Esther...The Girl Who Became Queen."